know about talent talks

 Also make sure that you are realistic.
 If you are aged 40, all the Oil of Olay in the world can’t pass you off as a 20 year old.
-You don’t want to be booked based on the fact that have said that you can portray a certain age and then when on set be asked to leave as you clearly can’t.
+You don’t want to be booked based on the fact that you have said you can portray a certain age and then when on set be asked to leave as you clearly can’t.
 It won’t look good on us and rather embarrassing for you.

-The only people who can access your profile are you and us, the staff at Talent Talks.
+The only people who can access and change your profile are you and us, the staff at Talent Talks.

 The other people who see your profile are our clients.
 When you apply for a job, your profile link is either sent to the client for them to view or it is attached to your main profile picture in the presentation PDF that we show clients.
 Our clients and the general public cannot access the Talent Talks database and no one except Talent Talks staff has open access to our base.

 Your user email will be the email that you originally used to set up.
 If you have a Google Mail account the domain might be @gmail.co.uk or @googlemail.co.uk so try both.

 If you have created a profile and realised that you have entered the wrong email, or wish to change the email address, again email us and we can assist you.

 In order to apply for anything on Talent Talks you MUST apply for it via your Talent Talks profile.
 If you don't have a Talent Talks profile, you can create one using the link below.
-Once logged in to your account, you can view the jobs on the Jobs & Auditions page.
-If you like the look of one and wish to apply, you need to click on it and then on the Apply Now button.
+Once logged into your account, you can view the jobs on the ‘Current Jobs’ page.
+If you like the look of one and wish to apply, you need to click on it and then on the ‘Apply For This Job’ button.
 This will allow you to submit your application.